sode20yrs/LewScanner/README.md

 # LewScanner
-A tool to help penetrate your website for directories that may be vulnerable to exploitation
+A tool to help penetrate your website, and scan for sensitive directories that may be vulnerable to exploitation.
+Directories such as **/admin** should be more hidden and less accessible!

 ## Usage
 ./scan.php https://target.com/